Slievefin / An Sliabh Fionn

 There were a total of 51 out-offices and farm-steadings recorded in the townland: eleven stables, nine cow-houses, four calf-houses, nine piggeries, three fowl-houses, seven barns, one potato-house, and seven sheds.

-All inhabitants were recorded as having been born in Galway, and there were no monoglot Irish speakers in the townland.
+All inhabitants were recorded as having been born in Galway, and there were no residents of the townland who spoke only Irish.

 Note: Information in squared brackets has been added by the author and does not appear in the original record.